 Laura and Bob then visited Gaudio to get a feel for what could be produced and to look at the kind of finishes they liked.
 They decided that Henry would have loved the premium, shiny, finish of polished metal and the glitz of crystals.
 Henry’s half a heart was also important to consider in the look of the heart in the design.
 After a couple of rounds of designs and revisions working with Laura and Bob a final design was chosen.

-Check back soon to see how the final design came out and what the children thought – coming up next!
+See how the final design came out and what the children thought here!

 To find out how Gaudio can design your awards, please contact us on 01242 232383, email firstname.lastname@example.org or fill in the ‘contact’ form on our website and one of our project managers will contact you to discuss your requirements.